DiegzM/CS4350-Pomona-Transit/README.md

 4. Clone the repository.
 5. Navigate to the project directory.
 6. Run `mvn clean install` to build the project.
-7. Run `mvn exec:java"` to start the application.
+7. Run `mvn exec:java` to start the application.
 8. (Optional) Run `python reset_db.py` to reset the database.
 9. (Optional) Run the cell in `display_table_data.ipynb` script to view database contents.